 I have been teaching for nearly 20 years and am passionate about inspiring and supporting all our learners to reach their full potential.
 At St Stephen’s, we believe that all children are capable of incredible things and we strive to allow them to access as many opportunities as possible to find their sphere in which to shine.
 I have been English lead for much of my career, including previously being a AST in English for Ealing and working with the IOE to train PGCE and BEd students.

 I am committed to ensuring that our children have access to a full and interesting curriculum and that it reflects the diversity of our school and it’s wider community.
 I work closely with teachers to develop and support learning across all areas of teaching and learning, as well as supporting the Headteacher in the SLT team.
-In my 14 years here, I have been blessed to be a part of such an amazing school and play my small part in it’s journey to excellence.
+In my 14 years here, I have been blessed to be a part of such an amazing school and help on it’s journey to excellence.